 We have largely withdrawn from teaching in schools and many parishes, preferring more remote bicultural, multicultural parishes; formation has moved to Auckland and is shared with the Australian province and the Diocesan clergy.

 Yet despite the increasing age of the New Zealand province, many of its younger men still give themselves generously to the Society’s mission districts.

-- Education/Formation including the Logos Project in Auckland, the JC Colin project based from Wellington, schools, school chaplaincy and teachers, Marist Seminary, Good Shepherd College, and a significant contribution of New Zealand Marists in International Formation
+- Education/Formation including the Logos Project in Auckland, the Marist Education ministry, being the proprietor of three secondary schools, school chaplaincy and teachers, Marist Seminary, Good Shepherd College, and a significant contribution of New Zealand Marists in International Formation

 - Missionary Parishes including continuing the Mission to Maori and chaplaincies

-- “Foreign Lands” including through the Internet, the business world, consulting, Conversation in the Pub, to the poor and marginalised, social services.
+- “Foreign Lands” including through the Internet, the business world, consulting, Wellintown, to the poor and marginalised, social services.